lucyparsons/lucyparsonslabs.com/_pages/events.md

 ## Conferences

+### Resisting the Chicago Heat List (September 2018)
+Will Pierce will discuss LPL's work shedding light on the Chicago Police Department's algorithmic mass surveillance at the University of Ottawa Department of Criminology in Ontario, Canada.
+The event is part of a week of special events celebrating the department's 50th anniversary.

-### Surveillance Studies Network / Surveillance & Society Biannual Conference (June 2018)
+### Surveillance Studies Network / *Surveillance & Society* Biannual Conference (June 2018)
-At [SSN 2018](http://conferences.au.dk/ssn2018/) in Aarhus, Denmark, William Pierce gave a presentation on "Predestination and Prediction: State Surveillance in Reformation England," exploring the relationships between historical forms of surveillance and present-day issues like predictive policing and the racialized impact of algorithmic decision-making.
+At [SSN 2018](http://conferences.au.dk/ssn2018/) in Aarhus, Denmark, Will Pierce gave a presentation on "Predestination and Prediction: State Surveillance in Reformation England," exploring the relationships between historical forms of surveillance and present-day issues like predictive policing and the racialized impact of algorithmic decision-making.

 ### Aaron Swartz Day (November 2017)
 LPL members attended this conference—held in memory of the late Aaron Swartz at the Internet Archive in San Fransisco—where they led and participated in a SecureDrop hackathon.